narcisocorreia/movies-challenge/README.md

 Creating a simple popUp so that in case the API request does not work we warn Mark that unfortunately the we can see the movies list.

+## Add search movies option [53ff4be](https://github.com/narcisocorreia/movies-challenge/commit/53ff4be0af84e234756866f40da98a63e49fdd81)

+In this commit I created a new feature to allow mark to search for a movie with a specific details, this being name, id, rank, revenue.
+To do this I simply created a function that receives a string, then I compare the stringify values of every movie with the string that the function was received.
+I decided to make all values sting so that all values were from the same type.
+Then if any of does values contains the string that was received ist pushes that element to a new array of elements.
+A improvements to this feature would be adding the options to search for actor, directs.
+I didn't developed that part because I decided only to make the request for that information when Mark selects a movie.

 ## Self Evaluation

 I really like this simple challenge that can be use to make a developer think and let is imagination flow.